Juan Araneta: Early life

 At the age of 19, he was brought by his brother-in-law, Pedro Sarmiento, to Manila and was enrolled at the Ateneo Municipal de Manila.
 He showed great promise in school, earning medals of merit for his endeavours.
 He graduated with a perito mercantil degree, equivalent to today's bachelor's degree in Commerce.
 His contemporaries in school included José Rizal, Jose Alejandrino, Cayetano Arellano, and Apolinario Mabini, among others.

 Upon returning to Molo, he was elected Capitan del Pueblo, like his father before him.
-The friars in the province, however, had become suspicious of him, and only the high regard and respect of the people of Bago and the other towns in the province prevented his summary liquidation by the Spanish authorities.
+The friars in the province, however, had become suspicious of him, and only the high regard and respect of the people of Bago and the other towns in the province of Negros Occidental prevented his summary liquidation by the Spanish authorities.

 In 1891, Juan went to Europe with his friend, Don Claudio Reina after his wife died.
 He had the opportunity to meet many of the Filipino leaders then living in Madrid, London and Paris.
 As a consequence, the Spanish authorities were even more antagonistic toward him upon his return.
 As a result, he lost the land that he and his sisters inherited from their parents.
 He had to take his family to the slopes of Mount Kanlaon where they started to farm anew.
 He brought many gadgets to his hacienda in Dinapalan.
 One popular tale was his use of a telescope to supervise his laborers in the vast hacienda from afar.
 It became a legend among the common people that he had magical powers, but in reality, he was only able to see their actions by using the telescope.